sidhantjindal/Practical-report.md/practical-report.md

                    10
 --------------------------------------------------------------------------------------------------------------------------------------

-# PROGRAM TO PRINT NUMBERS USING DO WHILE LOOP
+# 19.PROGRAM TO PRINT NUMBERS USING DO WHILE LOOP

      #include<stdio.h>
       int main()